RonnJacob/Dhe-Foodu/README.md

 ![alt text](https://github.com/RonnJacob/Dhe-Foodu/blob/master/Screenshots/About%20Us.png)

 ### This would be the 'Contact Us' page.
-(Information is pretty accurate, so do feel free to contact us.)
+(Information is pretty accurate, so do feel free to contact us. :smiley: )

 ![alt text](https://github.com/RonnJacob/Dhe-Foodu/blob/master/Screenshots/Contact%20Us.png)